 Mastercard Airport Experiences Provided by Lounge Key

 Cardholders on ticketed airline travel enjoy reduced-fee airport lounge access at more than 850 lounges worldwide through Mastercard Airport Experiences provided by Lounge Key.
 Access generally costs $27 per visit, though this may vary by lounge and is subject to change.
 Entry is granted regardless of airline loyalty status or fare class.

 Global Entry Fee Credit

 Every 5 years, you’re eligible for a $100 statement credit against your Global Entry application fee.

 Barclays Travel Community

 You can earn additional bonus miles when you share travel stories in the Barclays Travel Community, a member-driven portal for Barclays cardholders.
 You’ll earn 150 miles ($1.50 value when redeemed for travel) for each story posted to the community, proved it’s at least 100 words and contains at least 1 unique photo.
 There’s a limit of 5 stories per member, per location, and 100 stories per member, per month.
 Certain other story-related actions earn additional bonus points – check with the Barclays Travel Community for complete details.

-There is a $150 annual fee.
+There is a $150 annual fee, waived in the first year.
 There is no foreign transaction fee.
 Balance transfers cost the greater of $5 or 3%, while cash advances cost the greater of $10 or 5%.
 Late and returned payments cost up to $37.
 See this card’s terms and conditions for more information.